zach-hensel/zach-hensel.github.io/resources.md

 ### Random

-* [GitHub repository for this page](https://github.com/zach-hensel/zach-hensel.github.io): Clone to make your own lab site.
+* [GitHub repository for this page](https://github.com/zach-hensel/zach-hensel.github.io): Clone to make your own lab site
-* [New PI Slack](https://newpislack.wordpress.com/): An amazing community of early career PIs